stripe-archive/sequins/README.md

  - Horizontally scalable: replicate a hot dataset over a few nodes, or partition a large one over many.
  - Reliable: serve your data offline, far away from Hadoop.
 Sequins is built to stay up during multi-node failures.
- - Interoperable: read data from HDFS or S3 in Hadoop's SequenceFile format.
+ - Interoperable: load data from HDFS or S3 in Hadoop's SequenceFile format.
- - Accessible: access values with HTTP GET; no client library required.
+ - Accessible: fetch values with HTTP GET; no client library required.

 See [the manual](https://stripe.github.io/sequins/manual) to get started.